Quantum-Accelerators/quacc/README.md

 ```

 ### Jobflow Integration
-The above example can be converted a Jobflow flow as follows:
+The above example can be converted to a Jobflow flow as follows:
 ```python
 from htase.calculators.vasp import SmartVasp from htase.schemas.vasp import summarize